micheleangioni/support/README.md

 Once Achievements has been installed, add `'TopGames\Support\SupportServiceProvider',` to the app.php file.

-Add   to the facade list.
+In order to use the Helpers:: facade, you can add `'Helpers' => 'TopGames\Support\Facades\Helpers', to the aliases array.

 ## Usage